gituser450/ultrapoint-wallet-nodejs/README.md

 let wallet = new UltrapointWallet();
 ```

-This creates a wallet using the following simplewallet default RPC settings:
+This creates a wallet using the following `ultrapoint-wallet-rpc` default RPC settings:

 * `hostname` - '127.0.0.1'
 * `port` - 17092